-Chairs are encouraged to accept well-researched and substantive draft resolutions in advance of the conference deadline.
-During committee sessions, chairs must encourage all delegates to contribute, as well as keep track of the direction of debate.
-Delegates should also be encouraged to engage meaningfully, diplomatically and constructively.
+Delegates are encouraged to submit well-researched and substantive draft resolutions in advance of the conference deadline.
+During committee sessions, delegates are expected to actively engage in constructive debate, negotiation, and consensus-building to address the assigned agenda topics and formulate viable solutions to global challenges.